joserc87/SDV-Summary/README.md

 A Flask webapp using Python Image Library to reconstruct and display a summary of the player and farm from a Stardew Valley save file.

-## Configuration
+## config.py

+`config.py` goes alongside `runserver.py`.
 The `SDV_APP_SETTINGS` environment variable is used in order to specify which Python object to load for configuration from config.py as per Flask's config.from_object.
 In that file the following settings can be used:

 ### Mandatory Settings